gmcmacran/functional_playground/README.md

   - cumulative_all
   - cumulative_any
   - cumulative_none
-- Map and fold
+- Using Map and Fold
   - recursive_is_in
-- Mutual recursion
+- Using Mutual Recursion
   - is_even
   - is_odd
   - hofstadter_female
   - hofstadter_male
-- Recursion
+- Using Recursion
   - recursive_reverse
   - ackermann
   - recursive_length
   - recursive_sort
-  - hofstadter_g
-  - hofstadter_h
-  - hofstadter_q
   - recursive_gcd
   - recursive_lcm